Aastha-Shah-1/To-Do/README.md

 Contains the basic functionalities.

+Before running, run npm install to make sure all the node modules are installed.
 To run : run command npm start.
 This will call the app.js and start the application.

 The database has one table : tasks